emqx/blog/en/202507/mqtt-vs-websocket.md

 ### What is WebSocket?

 WebSocket is a protocol that enables full-duplex communication over a single TCP connection.
 It starts with an HTTP handshake that upgrades the connection to WebSocket and then keeps it open for continuous two-way data flow without repeatedly re-establishing connections.
-It is now widely used in both browser-facing applications and backend real-time systems, including streaming gateways, real-time API streaming, and AI inference streaming pipelines.
+Today, it is also widely used in scenarios such as streaming gateways, real-time API streaming, and AI inference streaming pipelines.

 The WebSocket protocol involves the handshake phase for establishing the connection and the data transfer phase for exchanging information.

 #### Standards Progress

+The milestones below show how MQTT and WebSocket evolved over time, and how WebSocket extended beyond the original HTTP/1.1 upgrade path.

 - **MQTT 5.0** became an **OASIS Standard** on **2019-03-07**.
 - **WebSocket over HTTP/2** was standardized in **RFC 8441 (2018-09)**.
 - **WebSocket over HTTP/3** was standardized in **RFC 9220 (2022-06)**.

+The diagram below illustrates a typical WebSocket handshake flow.

 ![WebSocket handshake](https://assets.emqx.com/images/269d797a452ad5d491c78f2f4dd573b7.png)

 ## Diving into MQTT and WebSocket: Application Scenarios

-### MQTT: Tailored for IoT Efficiency and Real-Time Data Backbone
+### MQTT: Tailored for IoT Efficiency

-MQTT is a lightweight, publish-subscribe messaging protocol designed for constrained environments, such as low power, low bandwidth, or unreliable networks.
-At the same time, its minimal packet size, topic-based routing, and multiple QoS levels also make it a strong event backbone for modern distributed systems that require decoupled, real-time data movement.
+MQTT is a lightweight, publish-subscribe messaging protocol designed for environments with constrained resources, such as low power, bandwidth, or unreliable networks.
+Its minimal packet size, topic-based routing, and multiple QoS levels make it particularly effective for IoT applications where efficiency and reliability are paramount.

 #### Key Features of MQTT